top of page

 I am a firm believer that learning another language is not just about making yourself understood.
 Good pronunciation means smoother and deeper communication.

 I would assume that you spend a fair amount of time studying Japanese grammar, how to read and write Hiragana, Katakana, Kanji and working on your listening and speaking skills.
-But how much time do you spend on your Japanese pronunciation?
-Most likely far less time on your pronunciation.
-Probably pronunciation comes to the bottom of your to-work-on list because you don't get tested on pronunciation, or your Japanese teacher is a non-native Japanese speaker and such.
+But how much time do you spend on your Japanese pronunciation and intonation?

-The second reason is that Japanese learners do not spend enough time working on their pronunciation.
-How often does your Japanese teacher or your conversation partner correct your pronunciation mistakes, as compared to them correcting your grammatical mistakes?
-Please don't get me wrong, I know you do not want to be stopped every time you sound a word wrong when you are working on your speaking skills.
-Therefore to improve your pronunciation skills, you need to make a special time just for that purpose.
-As you spend more time on your pronunciation, your ear will gradually start to learn to pick up the subtle differences in pitch.
-You will start to listen differently to the way that native Japanese people speak.
+The second reason is that Japanese learners do not spend enough time working specifically on pronunciation and intonation.
+How often does your Japanese teacher or conversation partner correct these aspects of your speech, compared to how often they correct grammatical mistakes?
+Please don’t get me wrong—I understand that you don’t want to be interrupted every time you mispronounce a word while you’re trying to build speaking fluency.
+However, to improve your pronunciation and intonation, you need to set aside dedicated time for that purpose.
+As you spend more time focusing on how Japanese actually sounds, your ear will gradually learn to pick up subtle differences in pitch.

 - Miki